Skip to content ↓

 Extra-curricular opportunities

-Students will find that extra-curricular opportunities crop up seasonally, we run events and competitions that surround national celebrations, such as Black History Month, Remembrance Day, World Book Day, Pride, and there are weekly clubs that students can look forward to such as creative writing clubs, reading groups and revision and coursework drop-in sessions.
+Students will find that extra-curricular opportunities crop up seasonally, we run events and competitions that surround national celebrations, such as Black History Month, Remembrance Day, World Book Day, Pride, and there are weekly clubs that students can look forward to such as: Creative writing clubs, reading groups and revision and coursework drop-in sessions.